Ready to explore Greenleaf? Here's everything you need to know before you go!

 The payoff for your climb comes in the form of sweeping panoramic vistas across the Franconia Ridge and the broader White Mountains.
 From the area around Greenleaf Hut, you can see Mount Washington to the east, the Kinsman Range to the west, and the jagged profile of Franconia Ridge stretching north and south.
 On clear days, these views extend well into Vermont and even glimpse the distant peaks of the Adirondacks.

 The location's strategic position makes it an excellent launching point for extended adventures.
-The Appalachian Trail passes directly through this area, connecting with multiple local trail systems.
-You can easily link your Greenleaf hike with routes to Mount Lafayette's summit, continue along the ridge to Mount Lincoln, or explore the network of paths that spider out toward other AMC huts and peaks.
-The exposed alpine zone around the hut gives you a taste of true mountain environment without requiring technical climbing skills.
+This trail is part of the Franconia Ridge Loop, which includes the Falling Waters Trail, the Franconia Ridge Trail, Old Bridle Path, and the Greenleaf Trail, crossing three peaks: Mount Little Haystack, Mount Lincoln, and Mount Lafayette.
+You can easily link your Greenleaf hike with routes to Mount Lafayette's summit, continue along the ridge to other peaks, or explore the network of paths that spider out toward other AMC huts and peaks.
+The exposed alpine zone around the hut gives you a taste of true mountain environment without requiring technical climbing skills, though rock scrambling ability is essential for the upper sections.

 The Hut Experience